Generic Name: amphotericin b lipid complex (am-foe-TER-ih-sin B)

 Some MEDICINES MAY INTERACT with Abelcet.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Azole antifungals (eg, ketoconazole) because the effectiveness of Abelcet may be decreased
+- Azole antifungals (eg, ketoconazole) because they may decrease Abelcet's effectiveness

-- Corticosteroids (eg, prednisone) or corticotropin because side effects, such as heart problems, may occur
+- Corticosteroids (eg, prednisone) or corticotropin because the risk of low blood potassium levels, which may lead to heart problems, may be increased

-- Digoxin, flucytosine, skeletal muscle relaxants (eg, tubocurarine), or zidovudine because side effects and toxic effects may be increased
+- Flucytosine or zidovudine because the risk of their side effects may be increased by Abelcet

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Abelcet may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.